What is harassment?

 - Refusing to talk to or interact with someone

 - Posting threatening or insulting messages on social media, in text messages, or by email

 To file a claim of harassment under the Act, the harassment must be related to a ground.

-Steve walks with a limp. when he visits the gym, some of the other members mock him by imitating his limp and calling him a cripple.
+Steve walks with a limp.
+When he visits the gym, some of the other members mock him by imitating his limp and calling him a cripple.
 This makes him feel angry and embarrassed.
 The ground in this example is disability.

 Darlene has decided to run as a candidate in an upcoming election.
 Her neighbour is running as the opposing candidate.
 He also owns a local restaurant.
-Since announcing her candidacy, she has noticed that the waitstaff have been making snide comments about her campaign, and charging her for things that she hasn’t ordered.
+Since announcing her candidacy, she has noticed that the waitstaff has been making snide comments about her campaign, and charging her for things that she hasn’t ordered.
 Last week she went into the restaurant and found one of her campaign posters up on the wall which had been altered with a sharpie.
 The ground in this example is political activity.

 What is Workplace Harassment?